-The city's top 5 priorities include transport, urban solid waste, safe & green spaces, city planning and health & well-being.
-However, this priority list needs to be expanded.
-The city is also part of the union government's Smart City Programme which is an urban development programme with focus on area-based and pan-city interventions.
-The strategic vision and blueprint as created by SMC envisages itself as a liveable, sustainable and resilient city.
+As per the city, its top 5 priorities include transport, urban solid waste, safe & green spaces, city planning and health & well-being.
+However this priority list needs to be expanded.
+City is also part of the union government's Smart City Program which is an urban development program with focus on area-based and pancity interventions.
+The strategic vision and blueprint as created by SMC envisages itself as a livable, sustainable and resilient city.